Passeriformes / Turdidae / Turdus

 Introduction

-A Turdus thrush species native to Europe, western Asia, and North Africa, introduced to Australia and New Zealand.
-Breeds in woods and gardens, constructing cup-shaped nests bound with mud.
-Omnivorous diet includes insects, earthworms, berries, and fruits.
-Both sexes are territorial during breeding but gregarious during migration and winter.
-Depending on latitude, populations may be resident, partially migratory, or fully migratory.
-IUCN Least Concern with extensive range of 32.4 million km² and European population of 79-160 million individuals.
+A species of true thrush breeding in Europe, western Asia, and North Africa, and introduced to Australia and New Zealand.
+Depending on latitude, it may be resident, partially migratory, or fully migratory.
+It inhabits woods and gardens, constructing cup-shaped nests bound with mud.
+The species is omnivorous, feeding on insects, earthworms, berries, and fruits.
+Both sexes are territorial on breeding grounds but gregarious during migration and winter.

 Description

-Length 23.5–29 cm, weight 80–125 g, with a long tail.
-Adult male has glossy black plumage, blackish-brown legs, yellow eye-ring, and orange-yellow bill (darkens in winter).
-Adult female is sooty-brown with dull yellowish-brown bill, brownish-white throat, and weak breast mottling.
-Juvenile resembles female but has pale spots on upperparts and speckled breast.
-First-year male has dark bill, weaker eye-ring, and brown folded wing.
+The nominate subspecies is 23.5–29 cm (9.3–11.4 in) in length and weighs 80–125 g (2.8–4.4 oz).
+The adult male has glossy black plumage, blackish-brown legs, a yellow eye-ring, and an orange-yellow bill that darkens in winter.
+The adult female is sooty-brown with a dull yellowish-brownish bill, a brownish-white throat, and weak breast mottling.
+Juveniles resemble females but have pale spots on upperparts and speckled breasts.
+First-year males resemble adults but have a dark bill, weaker eye ring, and brown folded wings.

 Identification